 UPMC testing facility on the South Side (more info here).
 This is the nasopharyngeal swab test.
 Patients MUST have a referral from a physician and will be assigned an appointment time.
 No walk-ins accepted.

 AHN has 7 drive-through test sites around Western PA: Wexford, Bethel Park, North Shore, Monroeville, Natrona Heights, Braddock, and Erie.
 This is the nasopharyngeal swab test.
-Patients must have a referral from a physician and will be contacted to set up an appointment.
-No walk-ins accepted.
+Referrals are no longer accepted from independent physicians, so you'd have to schedule a telehealth appointment.
+While the covid test may be free, you will be charged for the telehealth visit.

 CVS and Rite Aid have self-swab tests (either nose or mouth).
 These give less accurate results as compared to the nasopharyngeal swab.